 Unfortunately, I was given the news from a source close to the trial that Jan died last year of pneumonia.
 I have no evidence to suggest his death is in anyway connected to the trial, but I’m told he was an ill man prior to the trial commencing.
 I have therefore dedicated this post to him.
 RIP Jan.

 The initial data presented by the trial indicated that AdVince can be safely evaluated in phase I/IIa clinical trial for patients with liver-dominant NET.
 The last I heard from the trial is that they are trying to recruit a further 12 patients to Phase IIa (the trial document allows for up to 36).

 Read more background on my Facebook post here: Click here

-The trial document on Clinical Trials Website: Click here
+The trial document on the Clinical Trials Website: Click here

 Then read this status update from the trial sponsors released in March 2018

+I see many news Oncolytic Virus news items but mostly associated with cell lines (i.e. lab dish work).
 Clearly, it’s still early days in the Oncolytic Virus field with minimum breakthroughs in terms of success on humans.
 In terms of the Neuroendocrine connection.
 We are waiting to hear from Uppsala about how the human test of AdVince is coming along.
-My agents are scanning the internet every day looking for any comment.
+My agents are scanning the internet every day looking for any comments.

 If you want to learn more about Oncolytic Viruses in general – there’s a great summary here.